The Monist: History

 Initially the journal published papers not only by philosophers but also by prominent scientists and mathematicians such as Ernst Mach, David Hilbert, Henri Poincaré, Alfred Binet, Pierre Janet, Cesare Lombroso and Ernst Haeckel.
 The journal helped to professionalize philosophy as an academic discipline in the United States by publishing philosophers such as Charles Sanders Peirce, Ernst Cassirer, John Dewey, Gottlob Frege, Hans-Georg Gadamer, Sidney Hook, C. I. Lewis, Hilary Putnam, Willard Van Orman Quine, and Bertrand Russell.
-Russell's Philosophy of Logical Atomism was originally published in fall as a series of articles in the journal in 1918–19.
+Russell's Philosophy of Logical Atomism was originally published in full as a series of articles in the journal in 1918–19.

 After ceasing publication in 1936, the journal resumed publication in 1962 and has been continually published since then.
 Each issue contains papers on a single, pre-announced topic.
 A list of topics thus far is provided here.

-The journal's editors-in-chief have included Paul Carus (1890–1919), Mary Hegeler Carus (1919–1936), Eugene Freeman (1962–1983), John Hospers (1983–1991), Barry Smith (University at Buffalo, 1992–2016), Fraser MacBride (University of Manchester, 2017–present).
+The journal's editors-in-chief have included Paul Carus (1890–1919), Mary Hegeler Carus (1919–1936), Eugene Freeman (1962–1983), John Hospers (1983–1991), Barry Smith (University at Buffalo, 1992-2016), Fraser MacBride (University of Manchester, 2017–present).
 Since January 2015 the journal has been published by Oxford University Press on behalf of the Hegeler Institute.